-- 1. Architecture.
-The approved application includes three models: the Cape May; the Greenville; and the Greenwich.
+1. Architecture: The applicant proposes three models: the Cape May; the Greenville; and the Greenwich.
 All models are 20 feet wide and vary in depth.
-Enhanced elevation has been provided for the high visibility locations. - 2.
-Parking.
+Enhanced elevation has been provided for the high visibility locations.

+Figure 3: Cape May Model 3-story: 20' x 40' Two-Car Rear Load Garage

+Figure 4: Greenville Model 3-story: 20' x 36' One-Car Rear Load Garage

+Figure 5: Greenwich Model, 3-story: 20' x 36' One-Car Front Load Garage

+2. Parking.
 Parking requirements are met (277 required, 302 provided including 32 guest parking spaces) mostly in the garage, driveway, perpendicular parking spaces along alleys and streets throughout the community.
-Ten bicycle racks (20 parking spaces) are provided throughout the community (5 bicycle racks each in the North and West phases). - 3.
-Signage.
+Ten bicycle racks (20 parking spaces) are provided throughout the community (5 bicycle racks each in the North and West phases).

+3. Signage.
 The applicant has provided one entrance sign at the West phase which is set back from the roadway and does not impede the sightline.
 Materials consist of precast concrete cap, CMU core, and brick veneer.
-No illumination is approved.
-Landscaping at the base of the sign is provided. - 4.
-Lighting.
-The lighting is approved along the street and alleys.
+No illumination is proposed.
+Landscaping at the base of the sign is provided.

+Figure 6: Entrance Sign Elevation

+4. Lighting.
+The lighting is proposed along the street and alleys.
 Photometric plans and lighting details have been provided for the site.